mhgue/net_ntfy/README.md

 ## ToDo
 Collection of things that may be nice and if there is enough time may appear here:
-* Do provide host names from DNS and/or YAML for IP and/or MAC.
 * Do support probing UDP ports.
+* Do support probing by `ping` (ICMP echo).

 ### Done
 Things of the ToDo list that are now implemented.
 * Do support other ntfy hosts (not just ntfy.sh) by YAML config.
 * Do support multiple ntfy hosts.
 * Do provide instance name if running on several hosts using same ntfy channel.
+* Do provide host names from DNS and/or YAML for IP and/or MAC.

 ## License
 This script is published unter the [Apache License Version 2.0](LICENSE) or later.